UPDATED: FEBRUARY 2022

 - DO make sure you have a good supply of fuel.
 Learn how much fuel your generator consumes and different output levels, and consider how much fuel you can store safely and for how long.
 Our Dual Fuel technology allows our generators (such as the DuroMax XP12000EH) to run on propane, which is more efficient, less expensive, and can be stored for up to 30 years.

-- DO store fuel in a cool, dry, and well-ventilated place.
+- DO store fuel in a cool and dry place with adequate ventilation.

 - DO turn the generator off and wait for it to cool before refueling.

 - DON’T overfill your tank.
 This can cause the fuel to overflow onto a hot engine and start a fire or explosion.